FAQ#

 Intelligent tariff based sensors | 3 | Trying to balance refreshing settings and new dispatch information without overloading the API |

 Rate information | 15 | This is what drives most people's automations, but doesn't change that frequently.
-We can afford a bit of lag for API stability. |
+We can afford a bit of lag for API stability.
+This will stop updating once we have the data for the requested time period. |

 Current consumption data | Configurable (minimum 1) | This is most useful for a smart home to be as up-to-date as possible, but is also rate limited to 100 requests total per hour.
 1 minute is enough for most people, but might need to be increased for those with multiple meters (e.g. gas and electricity) |